-cigar A character vector or factor of the same length as x containing the extended from, to A single string specifying one of the 8 supported spaces listed in the Details section below. from must be the current space (i.e. the space the strings in \boldsymbol{x} belong to) and to is the space alonside which to lay the strings in x.
+• A character vector or factor of the same length as x containing the extended CIGAR strings (one per element in x).
+A single string specifying one of the 8 supported spaces listed in the Details section below. from must be the current space (i.e. the space the strings in x belong to) and to is the space alonside which to lay the strings in x. , er, I. letter, S. letter, H. letter A single letter used as a filler for injections.
+More on this in the Details section below.